Jaguo415/Stock-Analysis/README.md

 Before refractoring the code, I needed to downloaded and installed VBA_Challenge.vbs, I renamed my greenstocks.xlms to VBA_Challenge.xmls and uploaded the VBA_Challenge.vbs into the macro.
 This gave me a initial template to follow along the challenge.
 Here is a copy and paste from VBS

-Taken Directly from Module 3
+Taken Directly from Module 3 in VBA

     '1a) Create a ticker Index